devicehive/IoT-framework/docker/README.md

 # How to build docker images

-All `devicehive-cloud` and `devicehive-ble` containers don't have D-Bus installed.
+All `iot-cloud` and `iot-ble` containers don't have D-Bus installed.
-Instead D-Bus daemon from `devicehive-dbus` container is used.
+Instead D-Bus daemon from `iot-dbus` container is used.

 To make all services up use the following command: